 After your bachelor

 This programme will start with a broad basis of knowledge of the built environment.
 Throughout your course of study, you will have various specialisation opportunities.
 Various aspects relating to space and mobility will be dealt with: behaviour, design, planning and research.
 You will learn how to design safe roads, manage urban planning efficiently, influence people towards making clever transport choices and think and design strategically.

 You will also learn to plan and design, from the perspective of area development in the broadest sense of the word.
 You will produce sketches and designs for land use and you will build scale models.
 In this process, you will take into account a variety of external factors: is everything financially viable; how do stakeholders react; is everything in accordance with relevant laws and regulations?

 In design workshops you will attend classes delivered by specialists from the field who will teach you all about the required design skills.
 You work on projects together with fellow-students.
 You follow courses and training sessions in small groups.
-You can find detailed information about planning, courses and projects in the study manual of Built Environment (pdf).
+You can find detailed information about planning, courses and projects in the course catalogue of Built Environment (pdf).

 The first year is about exploration and integration.
 You get familiarised with the comprehensive discipline.
 The courses and projects are centered around the following themes: